How to Hack a WiFi Password? Hacking Techniques and Protection 2026

 Techniques used:

-• Use of dictionaries of common passwords
+• Using dictionaries of common passwords

-• Combinatorial attacks with transformation rules
+• Combination attacks with transformation rules

-• GPU optimization to speed up testing
+• GPU optimization to accelerate testing

 • Distributed attacks across multiple machines

-Deauthentication Attacks
+Hacking by Deauthentication Attacks

-Techniques aimed at disconnecting legitimate users to capture the handshake.
+Hacking techniques aimed at disconnecting legitimate users to capture the handshake.

 How it works: